-We want to change the conversation.
-We want to introduce you to authors you’ve never heard of before and to provide perspective on books, films, and media that will make you look deeper.
-We believe that literature is community—and if reading our site makes you want more, we’ve got more!
-Sign up to participate in the Rumpus Book Club, Rumpus Poetry Book Club, Letters in the Mail, and Letters for Kids—each of these programs helps to keep The Rumpus in existence.
-And please sign up to receive our free overly personal newsletter, The Daily Rumpus.
+We believe that literature is community—and if reading The Rumpus makes you want more, we’ve got more!
+Sign up to participate in the Rumpus Poetry Book Club, Letters in the Mail from authors, and join us as a Rumpus Member—each of these programs helps to keep The Rumpus in existence.

 Where did you get the name The Rumpus?

 Legend has it that it was Katie Crouch’s idea.
 Rumpus is the name of the dog in her novel Men and Dogs.
-After launching The Rumpus, we were informed there is also humor magazine at Yale called Rumpus Magazine.
+After launching The Rumpus, our founders were informed there is also a humor magazine at Yale called Rumpus Magazine.
 You can check them out here.